Fousq/Java_Core/README.md

 * <a href="https://docs.oracle.com/javase/tutorial/java/annotations/">Annotations</a>
 * <a href="https://docs.oracle.com/javase/tutorial/reflect/">Reflection API</a>

-## Task 1
+## Task 5

 Description
-Task 1.
-(10 points) Classic Annotations
+Task 5.
+(10 points) Very helpful annotation and its handler

-Use the project from the previous module [Java Core I] with class hierarchy or another pet project with class hierarchy.

-Use next annotations correctly with explanation in comments

-@Deprecated
-@Override
-@SuppressWarnings
-@FunctionalInterface
-Refactor code if it is required
+Write annotation handler for the previous task and @ProdCode annotation

+Add class ProdRunner and run all methods annotated with @ProdCode